oznogon/gattaibushido-public/rules/03_basic_play.md

 Sometimes you may see the sub-terms **Play-up** and **Play-down** in the test.
 These mean "play a card face up" and "play a card face down," respectively.
 Similarly, if the rules say that you "play down" or "play up" a card, those signify the orientation of the to-be-played card.
 But to repeat: unless otherwise stated, *all* Plays are performed face-up.

 If the rules call for a "**blind**" play, you must play that card directly from the top of the Deck.
 Pull the card and immediately play it.
-Remember: outside of active Throwdowns, all of Coach's plays are blind.

 ### Remove